ldhandley/Unreal.js-Wiki/Update-notes.md

 - V8-6.1.534 (Win64, Mac, Linux)

 2017-08-17
-- Update to support 4.17.
+- Updated to support 4.17.

 2017-05-28
 - Updated to support 4.16.